A-Do (manga): Characters

+A young boy that Riko saved from a traffic accident.
+When they go to the police station, the police could not find any information about his background other than his name.

 Publication

 A-Do is written and illustrated by Jaku Amano.
 It began serialization in Kodansha's Monthly Young Magazine on May 21, 2019.
-The series has been compiled into eleven tankōbon volumes as of July 2025.
+The series has been compiled into twelve tankōbon volumes as of July 2026.
 The series is licensed in English by Kodansha USA.